-The Adriatic coast is a subtle blend of influences, mellowed by age, to mature into a destination of unparalleled vintage.
+The Adriatic coast is a subtle blend of cultural influences.
 Towering white limestone cliffs give way to the azure waters of the Adriatic Sea, dotted with thousands of tiny emerald isles, each more precious than the last.
 From Slovenia in the north, along the shores of Croatia and Italy, down to the tiny jewels of Montenegro, Macedonia and Albania, until it touches the tips of Greece in the south, where it flows into the Mediterranean.
-A Pandora’s Box of Venetian steeples, Roman ruins, Greek fortifications, balmy beaches, blue grottos, seafood that melts in your mouth and fruity and flavorful wines.
+A Pandora’s Box of Venetian steeples, Roman ruins, Greek fortifications, balmy beaches, blue grottos, seafood that melts in your mouth, and fruity and flavorful wines.

 From the Julien Alps to the shores of Lake Bled in Slovenia, the lush natural beauty of the lakes at Plitvice and the Kornati archipelago in Croatia, and the pristine blue lagoons of Albania, every hairpin bend along these coasts opens up a vista that makes you gasp in wonder!